itsvrl/ssc/README.md

 # ssc

-This is the SSC project
+This is the SSC project.